Reverse VAT Calculator, Gross to Net: Remove VAT From Gross Amount (Tax Including) To Calculate the Net (Tax Excluding)

 Net Amount (Tax free value) = Gross Amount (Tax inclusive value) ÷ (1 + Tax%)

-Latest operations where VAT was taken off the gross amounts.
+Latest operations where VAT was subtracted (extracted, deducted) from the Gross Amounts.

 Take the Value Added Tax (VAT) Off the Gross Amount (With Tax Included).